astronomer/airflow-guides/guides/airflow-ui.md

 The DAGs view is the landing page when you sign in to Airflow.
 It shows a list of all your DAGs, the status of recent DAG runs and tasks, the time of the last DAG run, and basic metadata about the DAG like the owner and the schedule.

+> Note: All screenshots in this guide were taken from an [Astronomer Runtime](https://docs.astronomer.io/astro/runtime-release-notes) Airflow image.
+Other than some modified colors, the UI is the same as that of OSS Airflow.

 ![DAGs View](https://assets2.astronomer.io/main/guides/airflow-ui/2_4_DAGs.png)

 From the DAGs view you can:

-- Pause/unpause a DAG with the toggle to the left of the DAG name
+- Pause/unpause a DAG with the toggle to the left of the DAG name.
-- Filter the list of DAGs to show active, paused, or all DAGs
+- Filter the list of DAGs to show active, paused, or all DAGs.
-- Trigger, refresh, or delete a DAG with the buttons in the Actions section
+- Trigger, refresh, or delete a DAG with the buttons in the Actions section.
-- Navigate quickly to other DAG-specific pages from the Links section
+- Navigate quickly to other DAG-specific pages from the Links section.

 To drill down on a specific DAG, you can click on its name or use one of the links.
 This will give you access to the views described in the following sections.